 Individual Retirement Accounts (IRA) do not generally comprise a major portion of a physician’s retirement program because of the current income tax limitations on funding these accounts.
 Those with IRA Rollovers, however, may be interested in learning more about various options and should contact us directly with the details of their particular situation.

 For many physicians, funds accumulated in an Employer’s qualified plan (even including IRA assets) will not be sufficient to maintain the desired level of retirement income to maintain their lifestyle.
 Additional assets need to be created and the sooner, the better.

 Once you determine what additional money needs to be contributed each year, the next major task is to efficiently and prudently invest those resources.
 There is a right and a wrong way to develop an investment program.
 To obtain helpful ideas about creating an appropriate asset allocation model for you, please see the Retirement Income Survival Kit™ process video:

-We at James D. Yurman & Associates, Inc. would be pleased to discuss your retirement income concerns.
-Contact us for an informal, no obligation discussion.
+James D. Yurman would be pleased to discuss your retirement income concerns.
+Contact him for an informal, no obligation discussion: